steph-xue/PrimaryCareClinic/README.md

 - As a user, I want to be able to view the list of all patient records in the clinic (sorted alphabetically by last name then first name)
 - As a user, I want to be able to remove an existing patient record
 - As a user, I want to be able to update information in a patient's record
-  - Edit the first and last name
+  - Edit the name
   - Edit the DOB
   - Edit the PHN
   - Add/remove/edit an allergy
   - Add/remove/edit a medication
   - Add/remove/edit a medical condition
-- As a user, I want to be able to add clinical notes to a patient's record with details such as the title (reason for visit), body (note details), and name of the healthcare provider seen
+- As a user, I want to be able to add clinical notes to a patient's record with details such as the title (reason for visit), body (note details), and name of the healthcare provider seen with the current date
 - As a user, I want to be able to view the history of all clinical notes for a specific patient
 - As a user, I want to be able to remove a clinical note from a patient's record
 - As a user, I want to be able to update a clinical note from a patient's record
-  - Edit the title, body, healthcare provider seen, and date
+  - Edit the title, body, and healthcare provider seen